LanceKnight/Computer-Graphics/README.md

 2. The border with edge value extends the edge values, it is not very obseravle with small window size, but more salient with bigger window size (see results/freeze_border_20.tif for window of 20, results/freeze_border_3.tif for window of 3)
 3. The border with mirror image value has the most natural result, thus the best by comparison with others (see results/circular_border_20.tif for window of 20, results/circular_border_3.tif for window of 3)
 ### tests of filter.
 Circular border was used. see results in results/filters
-1. mitchell seems to give the best result in terms of resolution
+1. mitchell, hemming, b-spline, catmull-rom  all seems to give the best result in terms of resolution
 2. box filter seems to give grid-like result
 3. triangle and lanczos both seem to improve the grid-like result over box filter
 4. gaussian filter smoothes the image a lot, making it more blurry.